10 Home Maintenance Tips to Prepare for Winter

 Check Your Home's Weather Stripping

-You should check your smoke detectors at least once a year.
-You can add it to your winter home maintenance checklist to ensure you remember.
-You should also check your carbon monoxide detectors if you have them.
-Functioning carbon monoxide detectors are essential during winter weather, as some heaters may generate this toxic gas.
+You should check your smoke detectors at least once a year, and you should also check your carbon monoxide detectors if you have them.
+Proper operation of these devices is essential during the winter, as some heaters can generate carbon monoxide, which is quite toxic.

 Change the Batteries in Your Smoke Detector or Smoke Alarm

-Gutter cleaning and repair is something you should do sooner rather than later.
-Many gutters get cluttered with leaves, twigs, and other debris during the fall.
+Gutter cleaning and repair are things you should do sooner rather than later.
+During the fall, many gutters get cluttered with leaves, twigs, and other debris during the fall.
 If you don't clean this out before the first winter storm hits, you'll have to deal with frozen waste and heavy gutters, which can lead to all sorts of issues:

 • Foundation issues from water dripping off the gutter and forming puddles